Cheese

-Cheese is a type of dairy product produced in a range of flavors, textures, and forms by coagulation of the milk protein casein.
-It is composed of proteins and fat from milk, usually of cows, goats or sheep, and sometimes of water buffalo.
-During production, milk is usually acidified and either the enzymes of rennet or bacterial enzymes with similar activity are added to cause the casein to coagulate.
-The solid curds are then separated from the liquid whey and pressed into finished cheese.
-Some cheeses have aromatic molds on the rind, the outer layer, or throughout.
+Cheese is a type of dairy product produced in a range of flavors, textures, and forms by curdling of milk, usually from cows, goats or sheep, and sometimes of water buffalo.
+During production, milk is usually acidified and either the enzymes of rennet or bacterial enzymes with similar activity are added to cause the protein casein to coagulate.
+The solid curds, consisting of proteins and milkfat, are then separated from the liquid whey and pressed into finished cheese.
+Some cheeses have aromatic molds on the outer layer or rind, while others have them throughout.

 Over a thousand types of cheese exist, produced in various countries.
 Their styles, textures and flavors depend on the origin of the milk (including the animal's diet), whether they have been pasteurised, the butterfat content, the bacteria and mold, the processing, and how long they have been aged.
 Herbs, spices, or wood smoke may be used as flavoring agents.
 Other added ingredients may include black pepper, garlic, chives or cranberries.
 A cheesemonger, or specialist seller of cheeses, may have expertise with selecting, purchasing, receiving, storing and ripening cheeses.

 Most cheeses are acidified by bacteria, which turn milk sugars into lactic acid; the addition of rennet completes the curdling.
 Vegetarian varieties of rennet are available; most are produced through fermentation by the fungus Mucor miehei, but others have been extracted from Cynara thistles.
 For a few cheeses, the milk is curdled by adding acids such as vinegar or lemon juice.

 Cheese is valued for its portability, long shelf life, and high content of fat, protein, calcium, and phosphorus.
 Cheese is more compact and has a longer shelf life than milk.
-Hard cheeses, such as Parmesan, last longer than soft cheeses, such as Brie or goat's milk cheese.
+Hard cheeses, such as Cheddar and Parmesan, last longer than soft cheeses, such as Brie or goat's milk cheese.
 The long storage life of some cheeses, especially when encased in a protective rind, allows producers to sell when markets are favourable.
 Vacuum packaging of block-shaped cheeses and gas-flushing of plastic bags with mixtures of carbon dioxide and nitrogen are used for storage and mass distribution of cheeses in the 21st century, compared with the paper and twine that was used in the 20th and 19th century.

+A cheesemonger is a tradesperson who specializes in cheese by selling, curating, and caring for it.